pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 Finally he looked at the swordswoman, Melody.
 He had heard of her, an up-and-coming tournament fighter in swords who had made a name in the same war as Aaron.
 Her head came up to his shoulder — considering his own height, that made her tall even for a man.
 She wore her armor as if it was weightless.
 It was plate over mail over gambeson with a helmet that had a grid to protect her face.
 She hadn’t put it on yet, so he had a chance to once more look at her face.
 The swordswoman wasn’t as fair as the mage Konstantina.
 Her face was sharper, with angular cheekbones.

 The flames in the six braziers rushed forward into the center of the room, centering on Konstantina.
-She wove her hands in an intricate pattern and the flames formed a ten-foot-high vertical circle in front of her.
+She wove her hands in an intricate pattern and the fire formed a ten-foot-high vertical circle in front of her.
 In the center the flames parted and on the other side was another place.
 A dozen or so haggard, man-like creatures waving chopping swords and axes in the distance were turning toward them.
 The part in the flames widened to the point that the circle could be passed through by a full grown person.

 “The portal is open, go!”
 Konstantina shouted.